basarat/demo-palindrome/script.md

 * The same pattern would hold for any set of characters that can form a palindrome.
 * All characters must be paired off.
 Only 1 character is allowed to be left unpaired.

-This reduces our question to a simple character counting problem.
+This reduces our requirement to a simple character counting problem.

 ```js
 function isAnyPermutationPalindrome(str: string) {